mef51/subdriftlaw/universal/notes2.md

 * wait can i just take the list of A parameters and naively compute its standard deviation? is that dumb?
 * see what happens if you exclude by burst id and not just by value.
 That is, if one burst is bad at a certain dm, drop that burst at all dms
 * add the gajjar and chime 121102 bursts

+## feb 4
+* refactoring the Gajjar bursts
+    * automated burst separation is possible via a derivative of the time series, but to be honest at trial DMs there's no guarantee that they aren't on top of each other.
+So it's best to separate them at a single DM, pad them with  background noise, and then dedisperse them to different DMs.
+    * Actually the structure limits the DM possible for these bursts.
+Any DM where they are overlapping should be excluded.
+So maybe instead use the time series to count the number of distinct bursts and if it isn't what's expected (4 in the case of 11A) then rule out that DM.
+Hmm...
+    * This means that pulse trains can be used to greatly constrain the possible DM, more so than multiple individual bursts.
+With a tightly constrained DM from pulse trains from multiple sources, you can tightly constrain the relationship between the sources.
+A version of the drift vs duration plot that ONLY has pulse trains on it should be very informative.
+* omg that x/y vs y/x fitmap bug is back NOOOOOOOOO